Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 ---

-Have fun and go get some pretty space pictures!
+Have fun and go get some pretty pictures!